RemiVine/academic-kickstart-1/content/extra_materials/Statistics/Class_notes.md

 # Some technical classnotes

 These short classnotes aim to bring some further understanding regarding key concepts in statistics that are not fully covered in class.
+These notes assumes more advanced mathematical tools than the classnotes and target curious minds.

 Content | Level | Download the PDF |